abhijithvijayan/gulp-sass-bootstrap-boilerplate/README.md

 ```
 gulp build
 ```
-This will build files and assets to `build` directory.
+This will build files and assets to `dist` directory.

 ## Documentation

-- Add your HTML files by inserting or including them in the `app` directory (By default `index.html` is added to the directory, feel free to edit it with the changes seen live.)
+- Add your HTML files by inserting or including them in the `src` directory (By default `index.html` is added to the directory, feel free to edit it with the changes seen live.)
   - For the new `HTML` file(s), link the `styles.css` (in head tag) and `bundle.js` (in body tag) file in the `HTML` files as they are created.
       ```
       <head>